Recording/Filing occurs between 8:00 AM and 3:30 PM Monday through Friday except holidays or scheduled closures.

 All official records are public information and may be viewed by, or copied for anyone.
 Alaska Statutes and regulations govern the prices charged for recording and making copies of these records either on paper, film, CD or electronic formats.
 The public can find documents by accessing the statewide recording system database at any DNR recording office throughout the state (Anchorage, Fairbanks, Juneau, Palmer, and Kenai ), or on the Internet.
-(See search menu).
 We have a Grantor/Grantee alphabetical index, as well as a location index (by legal description) which reflect documents recorded from 1970 to current.
-Searching for information prior to 1970 requires a search of Historic Books (See search menu).
+Searching for information prior to 1970 requires a search of Historic Books.
 (Due to staffing limitations and liability risks, recording staff are not authorized to perform in-depth research of this type.)

-Once a document is located from the index and the book and page number or serial number is identified, the public may then view the actual document, and/or make paper copies, by using microfilm viewing and printing equipment.
-PLEASE NOTE: Most recording offices maintain microfilm records for the districts they serve, only.
-(For example, Anchorage only maintains records for Anchorage, Iliamna, Kvichak, Bristol Bay, Aleutian Islands, Seward and Cordova districts) Fairbanks maintains records for the Northern Region; Fairbanks, Rampart, Fort Gibbon, Nulato, Kotzebue, Barrow, Nenana, Manley Hot Springs, Mt.
-McKinley, Bethel, Kuskokwim and Nome districts AND Juneau maintains records for the Southeast Region; Juneau, Haines, Skagway, Ketchikan, Petersburg, Wrangell and Sitka.
+Once a document is located from the index and the book and page number or serial number is identified, the public may then view the actual document, and/or make paper copies, by using printing equipment at home or in one of our five offices.
 If you need assistance in finding or obtaining a copy of a recorded document, recording personnel are available to assist you at each office.
-You may order and pay for a document from another district and have the document mailed to your home address.
-Digital images of documents recorded from January 1, 1973 forward, are available statewide for research in all DNR recording offices.
-(See all districts).
+You may order and pay for a document from any district and have the document mailed to your home address or you can use our online copy request and have the document emailed to you.

 Documents are recorded in the Official Records of the State of Alaska to declare their enactment and existence.
 Individuals research the state records to identify property ownership, liens, and other recordings against real property.
 In general, from the time a document is recorded in the records of the recording district in which land affected by it is located, the recorded document serves as constructive notice of its contents to subsequent purchasers and mortgagees.